 Of course, if a baby has been waking every hour during the night for weeks in a row, this will affect their parents, who will probably go really sleep deprived, and that situation can start affecting baby as well.
 Again, science has already given us tools to help improve the situation in sleep-deprived families.
 But we should never expect a newborn baby to sleep through the night.

 So, it’s about time we stop asking mums of young babies if they’re sleeping through the night.
 On the contrary, we should accept it’s their nature NOT to sleep through and ditch any expectations we put on new and experienced mums regarding baby sleep.
 What we can do instead is offer help, is to support them in their daily tasks so that mothers can have more opportunities for a rest and really make use of them.

 Supporting a mum in having more time to bond with her baby, in going through the emotional rollercoaster that is typical of postpartum feeling supported, in giving her the time and space she needs to find out who she is as a mum, among other challenges that come with the arrival of a baby, is essential to promote a healthy sleep for families with a newborn.
 And now we know that a healthy sleep doesn’t mean sleeping through the night.

 “Newborn sleep definition has been updated”! 😉

-For several tips on how to deal with sleep challenges when you have a newborn and how to promote a healthy sleep for the whole family in those first few months, register to our ONLINE workshop “The Science of Newborn Sleep – holistic tools and understanding” with me, Dulce Piacentini, your Holistic Sleep Consultant here at Motherly Hug, and Kate Anderson, Lactation Consultant, on the 4th of April 2020.
+For several tips on how to deal with sleep challenges when you have a newborn and how to promote a healthy sleep for the whole family in those first few months, register to our workshop “The Science of Newborn Sleep – holistic tools and understanding” with me, Dulce Piacentini, your Holistic Sleep Consultant here at Motherly Hug, and Kate Anderson, Lactation Consultant, on the 19th of September 2020, in Wellington/NZ.
 More info here.